ArponSamanta/Pinterest-Clone/README.md

 - **User Authentication**: Secure user authentication system to allow users to sign up, log in, and maintain personalized profiles.
 - **Post Creation**: Users can create posts to organize their profile based on different themes or categories.
-- **Pin Management**: Users can add profile picture edit tagline and description on their profiles.
+- **Profile Management**: Users can add profile picture edit tagline and description on their profiles.
 - **Feed Page**:All posts by all users is in the feed page.

 ## Technologies Used